turt2live/matrix-voyager-bot/README.md

 1. Clone this repository
 2. `npm install`
 3. Copy `config/default.yaml` to `config/production.yaml`
-4. Edit the values of `config/production.yaml` to match your needs
+4. Edit the values of `config/production.yaml` and `config/database.json` to match your needs
 5. Run the bot with `NODE_ENV=production node index.js`

 # But... why?